Perspective | Out of uncertainty comes a new Nationals motto: ‘Suck it up and deal with it’

 This is less than ideal.
 A coronavirus outbreak postponed the first four games of the year, which is still cause for concern from a health perspective — not to mention a competitive standpoint.
 Well-being comes first.
 But if the affected players get healthy — and at this point, that’s the absolute expectation — then the competitive piece matters immediately.

-The first month of the Nationals’ season was expected to be a gauntlet regardless of the circumstances.
+The first month of the Nationals’ season was expected to be a gantlet regardless of the circumstances.
 Now, there’s a chance — a very good chance — that the squad that faces the Braves three times in two days will be without the players projected to start at first base, second base, shortstop, left field and catcher.

-And then they travel west to open their second series — against the Los Angeles Dodgers, who won the 2020 World Series and proceeded to get better in the offseason.
+And then the Nationals travel west to open their second series — against the Los Angeles Dodgers, who won the 2020 World Series and proceeded to get better in the offseason.

 How to deal with all this?